 Top TOEFL Preparation Tips

-Start 2-3 months early if you have a strong English base from Indian schooling.
+For TOEFL preparation, start 2-3 months early if you have a strong English base from Indian schooling.
 Assess your level with a mock test first.

-Official ETS Resources (Free/Paid):
+Official ETS Resources (Free, Paid):

 - TOEFL TestReady Portal: Personalized plans, free practice tests, courses, insights, and section samplers.